alogithub1/alo-spring-boot-youtube-kafka/README.md

 ---------------------------------
 Used MacOS, Java 8, Maven 3.6.3 to build and run this app.
 But it should work fine with windows or linux environment as well.

-For other project specific ones, check relevant pom.xml
+For project specific dependencies like spring boot, check relevant pom.xml

 ## Steps to run kafka: